-Weather shapes the energy sector, Mr. Jovica Vranić, Director of Energy Planning and Management in the EPS Electricity Trade Department18.
-April 2013. / News Serbia Energy
+Weather shapes the energy sector, Mr. Jovica Vranić, Director of Energy Planning and Management in the EPS Electricity Trade Department, News Serbia Energy

 In February last year, the consumption of electricity in Serbia, excluding Kosovo, was about half a billion kilowatt-hours more than the consumption in the same month this year. – The long drought affected the energy balance last year, and this year the days warmer than average with the large inflows have done the same.

 In order to estimate how much costs were borne by everyone during winter time last year, especially the coldest month of January and February, it is necessary to have the information on how much coal, wood, gas or electricity have the citizens spent more than normal to get more or less warm; at what prices they paid for the firing and whether they had to take out the money out of their pockets during the frost or they could pay the bills when the sun warms up well.
 In the countries with developed statistical analysis all this is being recorded, calculated, analyzed and systematized so that for the future similar situations the measures would be undertaken in advance to endure with less difficulty the cold and drought that joined together last winter in Serbia.

 In Serbia, there is no more profound analysis, but it is quite clear that the electricity situation is a synthesis of the overall energy portfolio and energy production and consumption.
 Most people use electric heating.
 So, this attempt to show comparative figures for February of the last and this year, primarily aims to construe and explain what happens when the outside temperatures are significantly below average, the inflows less than in a hundred year period, i.e. how much easier it is to endure winter when the mercury in the thermometer is above the average level in certain days, and water level rises to the threat of flooding.

 Synthesis of all energy